vwt-digital-solutions/ns-checkmk-lurk/README.md

 `EVENT_TIME = 300`

+### Logging
+It is also possible to select the logging level and where the logs should be stored to.

+This is where you should specify the logfile.

+`LOGGING_FILE = """`

+Set this boolean to True or False depending on if you want debug log level enabled or not.

+`LOGGING_DEBUG = True`

 ## 3. Rename and rights
 Once the configuration file is configured correctly you need to run the following commands in order to run the setup.